 Wondering if ductless air conditioning systems could be the right solution to help you keep your cool?
-There are many ways to add air-conditioning to a home, from popping in a window unit to cool one room to retrofitting central air into an existing house.
-But one way that is becoming more popular because it solves some of the problems associated with traditional methods is cooling with ductless, or mini-split systems.
+There are many ways to add air conditioning to a home, from popping in a window unit to cool one room to retrofitting central air into an existing house.
+One way that's becoming more popular because it solves some of the problems associated with traditional methods is cooling with ductless, or mini-split systems.
 Choosing a ductless air conditioner lets you cool your home without the need for ductwork.

 This flexibility gives you several options to either cool a single space or use the ductless system as your primary cooling method.
 You can install one unit to cool a room addition or an attic or basement that is turned into living space.
 Or, multiple units can cool an entire house.

 No ducts.
 Because there are is no ductwork, there are no duct leaks.
 Leaky ducts can make a central air-conditioning system about 20 to 30 percent less efficient.

 Easier installation.
-Another benefit of a ductless installation is the relative ease with which the systems can be installed.
+Another benefit of a ductless installation is the relatively easy installation.
 After setting up the exterior compressor/condenser unit and mounting the air handlers inside, the HVAC contractor connects the two by an encased bundle that consists of thin refrigerant coils, wiring and a plastic tube that drains away condensate produced by the air handler.
 It only takes a three-inch diameter hole drilled through the wall of the house to handle this bundle.
 Outside, a plastic sheath attached to the house siding hides the bundle.

 By contrast, in a typical central air retrofit in a house without existing ducts, new ducts have to be installed.
 Running these new ducts through closets where possible is a common technique, but installing new ductwork is generally a laborious and expensive process.

 Pinpoint cooling (and heating, with some units).
 Each air handler is controlled separately, so you can put the cool only where you need it.
-This arrangement allows the homeowner to create zones that are each cooled to a different temperature—no need to waste energy on rooms that are not occupied.
+This arrangement allows the homeowner to create zones that are each cooled to a different temperature — no need to waste energy on rooms that aren't occupied.
 Some units have variable speed compressors to improve energy efficiency.